Liposuction Side Effects and Risks

 Schedule a Consultation

 For our patients in Chelmsford, liposuction surgery offers the long-term benefits of increased confidence and self-esteem.
-We encourage you to schedule a consultation with Dr. Eliopoulos to find out your specific risks and benefits of receiving liposuction.
+We encourage you to schedule a consultation with board certified plastic surgeon Dr. Eliopoulos to find out your specific risks and benefits of receiving liposuction.